 Fabric Scrap Recycling 👚

 Fabric Scrap Recycling 👚: From the country where I came from, it is customary for us to “pass down” our old clothes to our younger siblings.
-Personally, I have a younger (by 9 years) brother whom I have given my old clothing to.
+Personally, I have a younger brother (younger by 9 years) whom I have given my old clothing to.

 This way, we can save up money.
 Moreover, thinking this through yesterday, I thought to myself that we are doing the environment a favour by practising this.

 This was our way of recycling our clothing.
 Now, others may not do this, but they still have another option on how to recycle fabrics and clothing.
 Businesses, especially those with a significant amount of textile waste, will benefit from this.
+Additionally, this ensures that your fabric scraps do not go to landfill.
 TerraCycle specifically has a program for this, which Waster can provide for you.
 Read on to learn more.

 Before we discuss fabric scraps and clothing recycling, let me share with you more information about Waster.